MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2017-01-15-impersonating-office-365-users-mimikatz.md

 First of&nbsp;all, I&nbsp;have to&nbsp;point out that&nbsp;this&nbsp;technique would not be&nbsp;very practical in&nbsp;real-world situations due to&nbsp;these reasons:

 - The&nbsp;SSO feature is&nbsp;in&nbsp;Preview and&nbsp;has to&nbsp;be&nbsp;explicitly enabled by&nbsp;an&nbsp;AD admin.
 Just a&nbsp;handful of&nbsp;companies probably use it&nbsp;at the&nbsp;time of&nbsp;writing this&nbsp;article and&nbsp;enterprises will quite surely stick to&nbsp;their proven ADFS deployments even&nbsp;after&nbsp;this&nbsp;feature reaches GA.
-- The&nbsp;hash/key of&nbsp;the&nbsp;*AZUREADSSOACC$* account can only be&nbsp;retrieved by&nbsp;Domain Admins from&nbsp;DCs by&nbsp;default.
+- The&nbsp;hash/key of&nbsp;the&nbsp;*AZUREADSSOACC$* account can&nbsp;only be&nbsp;retrieved by&nbsp;Domain Admins from&nbsp;DCs by&nbsp;default.
 But&nbsp;if&nbsp;an&nbsp;attacker had such highly privileged access to&nbsp;an&nbsp;Active Directory domain, he/she would be&nbsp;able to&nbsp;do&nbsp;some&nbsp;way nastier stuff than&nbsp;just replicating a&nbsp;single hash.
 - The&nbsp;password of&nbsp;the&nbsp;*AZUREADSSOACC$* account is&nbsp;randomly generated during the&nbsp;deployment of&nbsp;*Azure AD Connect*.
 It&nbsp;would therefore be&nbsp;impossible to&nbsp;guess this&nbsp;password.

-As&nbsp;you can see, there is&nbsp;simply no need to&nbsp;panic.
+As&nbsp;you can&nbsp;see, there is&nbsp;simply no need to&nbsp;panic.
 But&nbsp;just to&nbsp;be&nbsp;safe, I&nbsp;would recommend these generic security measures:

 - Only delegate administrative access to&nbsp;trusted individuals and&nbsp;keep the&nbsp;number of&nbsp;members of&nbsp;the&nbsp;*Domain Admins* group (and other privileged groups) as&nbsp;low as&nbsp;possible.
 - Protect backups of&nbsp;Domain Controllers, so&nbsp;no-one could [extract sensitive information](/en/dumping-ntds-dit-files-using-powershell/) from&nbsp;them.